gpeterson2/JWPCE-dictionary-entry-to-Anki-csv-converter/readme.rst

 Converts files of JWPCE dictionary entries to an Anki importable CSV.

+Note this has specifically been tested on python3.

 Where JWPCE_ is a Windows based Japanese text input and dictionary program and Anki_ is a flash card program.